Louis-DR/OmniCores-BuildingBlocks/sources/data/valid_ready/advanced_fifo/valid_ready_advanced_fifo.md

 ## Operation

-The valid-ready advanced FIFO is a wrapper around the read-write enable advanced FIFO that implements the valid-ready handshake protocol.
-It maintains an internal memory array indexed by separate read and write pointers while providing comprehensive monitoring capabilities.
+The valid-ready advanced FIFO consists of three main components: handshake logic that implements the valid-ready protocol, a controller that manages pointers and status flags, and a simple dual-port RAM for data storage.

+The **handshake logic** derives enable signals from the valid-ready protocol.
+A write enable is generated when both `write_valid` and `write_ready` are asserted.
+A read enable is generated when both `read_valid` and `read_ready` are asserted.
+The `write_ready` signal is driven by the inverse of the `full` flag, providing inherent backpressure when the queue is full.
+The `read_valid` signal is driven by the inverse of the `empty` flag, preventing reads from an empty queue.

+The **controller** maintains separate read and write pointers with wrap bits, generates the memory interface signals, calculates all status flags and thresholds, implements protection mechanisms, and generates error notifications (unused in valid-ready variant).
+The controller doesn't store any data, only control state.

+The **simple dual-port RAM** provides independent read and write ports with combinational reads, allowing the data at the read address to appear immediately on the read data output.

 For **write operation**, a write transfer occurs when both `write_valid` and `write_ready` are asserted (high) on the same clock rising edge.
-The `write_data` is stored at the location pointed to by the write pointer, and the write pointer is incremented.
+The controller directs the RAM to store `write_data` at the location pointed to by the write pointer, and the write pointer is incremented.
+When the queue is full, `write_ready` is deasserted, preventing write transfers and providing safety.

-For **read operation**, a read transfer occurs when both `read_valid` and `read_ready` are asserted (high) on the same clock rising edge.
-The `read_data` output continuously provides the data at the read pointer location, and after the transfer, only the read pointer is incremented to advance to the next entry.
+For **read operation**, the `read_data` output continuously provides the data at the read pointer location from the RAM.
+A read transfer occurs when both `read_valid` and `read_ready` are asserted (high) on the same clock rising edge.
+Only the read pointer is incremented to advance to the next entry.
+When the queue is empty, `read_valid` is deasserted, preventing read transfers and providing safety.

 **Level monitoring** continuously tracks the number of entries in the queue using the `level` output.
-This is calculated by comparing the read and write pointers with wrap bit considerations.
+This is calculated by the controller comparing the read and write pointers with wrap bit considerations.

 **Dynamic thresholds** allow runtime configuration of upper and lower bounds for queue occupancy.
 The `lower_threshold_status` is asserted when the level is at or below the `lower_threshold_level`, and the `upper_threshold_status` is asserted when the level is at or above the `upper_threshold_level`.